Stuck in the Middle: College

-For the young adult who’s supposed to be “figuring it out”… but isn’t sure how.
+For the emerging adult who's supposed to be "figuring it out"... but isn't sure how.

 Maybe things looked fine at first, but now everything feels heavier.